Mount Lykaion Hippodrome

-Hippodrome of Mount Lykaion is an ancient Greek circus located on Mount Lykaion, Greece.
+The Hippodrome of Mount Lykaion is an ancient Greek circus located on Mount Lykaion in Arcadia, Greece.

 History

-Built in the Augustan period after the 7th century BC, the Hippodrome of Mount Lykaion held Pan-Arcadian and Pan-Hellenic athletic contests and horse races every four years to honour Zeus.
-The circus was built on charcoal, while tiles and cobblestone served as a foundation.
+Built sometime after the 7th century BC, the Hippodrome held Pan-Arcadian and Pan-Hellenic horse races as part of the Lykaia games every four years to honour Zeus.

 Mount Lykaion Games

-According to ancient Greek geographer Pausanias, he claimed that the Mount Lykaion games were older than the Panathenaic Games.
-According to two late 4th-century inscriptions, the hippodrome held three boys events, nine men's athletic events, and four equestrian events.
-There were also two-horse chariot races, four-foal chariot races, four-horse chariot races, and horseback races held.
+According to Pausanias, the Lykaia were older than the Panathenaic Games.
+According to two late 4th-century BC inscriptions, the hippodrome held two-horse chariot races, four-foal chariot races, four-horse chariot races, and horseback races.
 Races held at the hippodrome peaked around the 4th century BC.
-There was archeological evidence to prove the existence of a nearby proto stadium.
-The length of the course is approximately 170–180m long and 20m wide.

 Around 308–304 BC, Ptolemy I’s son, Lagos participated and won a two-horse chariot race.
-Activity on the hippodrome ceased sometime in the 3rd century BC, before Pausania visited.
-During Pausanias’ visit, there was no activity on the hippodrome in the 2nd century, showing that athletic races may have moved elsewhere.
+Activity in the hippodrome ceased sometime in the 3rd century BC.

 Re-discovery

-The Hippodrome of Mt.
-Lykaion was found, when Pausanias (8.35.5) mentions that there is a hippodrome while talking about the sanctuary of Pan:
+Pausanias mentioned a hippodrome while talking about the sanctuary of Pan:

 There is on Mt.
-Lykaion a sanctuary of Pan, and around it a grove of trees, and a hippodrome and in front of it is a stadium.
+Lykaion a sanctuary of Pan and around it a grove of trees, and a hippodrome and in front of it is a stadium.
 In the old days they used to hold here the Lykaion Games.
 Here there are also bases of statues, with now no statues on them.
 On one of the bases an elegiac inscription declares that the statue was a portrait of Astyanax, and that Astyanax was of the race of Arceas.